-- At first installation the receiver SHALL perform an automatic scan over the entire spectrum bands and process OSDT(s) (if any), searching for all the digital services available. - At the end of the scan, all the services found (audio/video/data) are stored in the service list - If automatic ordering of services mechanism is active (based on a logical channel numbering scheme) the resulting lists will be organised according to the criteria described in §7.4.2.4.
-Otherwise the list will be organised according to frequency scan order. - The receiver SHALL provide an interface allowing the user to access the list and move, rename, discard or restore services from the list.
+At first installation the receiver SHALL perform an automatic scan over the entire spectrum bands and process DVB-I service list (s) (if any), searching for all the digital services available.

+- At the end of the scan, all the services found (audio/video/data) are stored in the service list - If automatic ordering of services mechanism is active (based on a logical channel numbering scheme) the resulting lists will be organised according to the criteria described in §7.4.2.4.
+Otherwise the list will be organised according to frequency scan order. - The receiver SHALL provide an interface allowing the user to access the list and move or discard services from the list.